Frankston North

 Educational outcomes in Frankston North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Thirteen schools serve 4,238 students; Frankston North has typical Australian school conditions (ICSEA: 966) with balanced educational opportunities.
-The educational mix includes eight primary, three secondary, two K-12 schools.
-School capacity exceeds residential needs (21.3 places per 100 residents vs 14.8 regionally), indicating the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+There are 13 schools serving 4,238 students, with typical Australian school conditions (ICSEA: 966) and balanced educational opportunities.
+The schools include 8 primary, 3 secondary, and 2 K-12 schools.
+School capacity exceeds residential needs at 21.3 places per 100 residents compared to the regional average of 14.8, indicating the area serves as an educational hub for the broader region.
+Note: where school enrolments are 'n/a', please refer to the parent campus.

 Frequently Asked Questions - Education